geekunclethomas/Tech-News-Link-Scraper/README.md

 You can get news titles
-And also the link that is belonged to main news
+And also the link that is belonged to main news.
-You can customize this project for your own use
+You can customize this project for your own usage.
-There are three tech websites in my list. you can use your own
+There are three tech websites in my list, you can develop the project and use your own websites.
+Because of DOM differentiations we need to create a new function for each website.